YOUR LEGACY CAN HELP CREATE A WORLD IN WHICH ALZHEIMER’S DISEASE NO LONGER EXISTS

 Imagine growing old without fear of the world becoming a lonely, frightening place and family members becoming strangers.

-A bequest to the Australian Alzheimer’s Research Foundation will enable the Foundation to continue to support the vital research into this debilitating disease and give hope to people with Alzheimer’s disease, their family and friends, and hope to the rest of humanity that a world in which Alzheimer’s no longer exists can be created.
+A gift to the Australian Alzheimer’s Research Foundation will enable the Foundation to continue to support the vital research into this debilitating disease and give hope to people with Alzheimer’s disease, their family and friends, and hope to the rest of humanity that a world in which Alzheimer’s no longer exists can be created.

 WHAT IS A BEQUEST?